DeepRsnanceX/Icon-Preview/about.md

 ## Compatibility with other Icon Mods
 - <cg>More Icons</c>: Should be completely compatible and functional!
-- <co>Fine Outline</c>: Works, but cube won't have the custom outline color.
+- <cy>Separate Dual Icons</c>: Semi-works!
+Switching P1<->P2 icon sets needs a reload of the icon preview afterwards.
+(Check mod settings!)
-- <co>Separate Dual Icons</c>: Cube preview will only exist for Player 1.
-Proper compat planned in a future update!
+- <co>Fine Outline</c>: Works, cube won't have the custom outline color.

-*<c-383838>Preview on Jetpack is planned too, btw.
-Don't worry.</c>*
+- <co>Icon Gradients</c>: Works, cube won't have the custom gradient applied.